lydiaL123/lydiaL123.github.io/_pages/about_new.md

 - **2025.5**: Random Walk Guided Hyperbolic Graph Distillation (Y Long, L Xu, S Schoepf, A Brintrup) is on arXiv 🚀🚀

 - **2025.5**: Haplo-caller: A deep learning method for haplotype identification from mixed clonal samples is published in VeriXiv 🎉

+- **2025.4**: EQ-Knight: A Memory-Augmented LLM Agent for Strategic Affective Gaming in Debt Recovery is on arXiv 🚀🚀

 - **2025.4**: PA-CFL: Privacy-Adaptive Clustered Federated Learning for Transformer-Based Sales Forecasting on Heterogeneous Retail Data is under review ⭐️